 Character Focus: With twelve main characters, some are going to have more focus than others at times.

-Everytime Newbie is thought to be dead, he survives, but retains injuries after each ordeal.
+Every time Newbie is thought to be dead, he survives, but retains injuries after each ordeal.
 He was impaled in the chest by an icicle and has a circular scar in its place.
-He survived a temple collapsing on him, but walks with a limp.
+He survived a temple collapsing on him, but walks with a limp and crutch afterwards.
 The constant pain he is in motivates him to find immortality even more.

 Cross Through: With IDW Publishing's Infestation.
 A woman named Britt comes to the island and reanimates the previous corpses of the pygmies to make a zombie army.